What sort of gardens are hot tubs suitable for?

 I have to cancel my booking.
 Will I get my money back?

 If you cancel more than a week before your delivery date then you will receive a refund minus a £25 admin charge.
 If you cancel less than 7 days from the delivery date then you will be charged £75.

 Where does the water go at the end?

-We have an 8 metre hose and fast pump to empty the water.
+We have a 6 metre hose and fast pump to empty the water.
 We can empty it down a drain or on the lawn.
 If our hose does not reach your drain then we may have to empty it on the lawn or patio.
 By the time we pick it up there will only be trace amounts of Chlorine in the water, so your lawn will not be affected.
 IF you do not have a drain within 6 metres then we reserve the right to empty the water in situ.